tsackton/taelgar/Gazetteer/West Coast Region/Chardonian Empire/Lake Valandros.md

 >[!info]+ Summary

-%% (Drankorian name, named after the great mage Valandra) %%
+%% (Drankorian name, named after the great mage Valandra)

+- Big lake on north branch of ~MainRiver~

+- Low rolling hills on the west, forests on the east

+- Western hills settled, productive iron and silver mines

+- Eastern shore less dense, scattered forest

+- Several medium/large cities, center of much metalworking in empire

+- Port on north of lake major trade stopover for goods coming from north, most especially the incredibly valuable chalyte from Voltara

+%%